 Films — Animation

-In Up, Carl just found out that Russell snuck aboard his house before liftoff and is passing over some buildings.
-Cue him trying to lower the kid down onto one with towels, the kid falling off, the mental image ending, and Carl deciding "Well, that won't work."
+In Up, Carl just found out that Russell snuck aboard his house before liftoff and notices that they're passing over some skyscrapers.
+Cue him trying to lower the kid down onto a building using an improvised towel-rope, and the kid slips and falls...
+Then the mental image ends with Carl deciding "Well, that's not gonna work."

 In Mean Girls, Cady does it in the lunch room by thinking about how her dilemma would be solved in the animal world.
 In her spot she imagines tackling Regina George and wrestling with her as the other students howl and yell like monkeys.
 Subverted when Regina George is hit by a moving bus and dies.
 Turns out she really did get hit by a moving bus, but only got sent to the hospital.